 • Neighborhood or homeowners association

 For additional yard maintenance tips, check the Commission Resources section at the bottom of this page for the SWANCC Eco-Landscaping Guide.
-Let's keep Hoffman Estates growing green!
+Together, we can keep Hoffman Estates growing green!

 Build a Birdhouse - Saturday, May 20, 2017